2021 ZEKE Award Winners

 David Verberckt, based in Hungary, for Unending Ethnic Conflict in Burma, a project that explores Myanmar's never-ending ethnic conflicts through documentation of the borderland states, government-controlled areas, and ethnic armed groups-controlled territory.

 Barbara Ayotte: Communications Director for Social Documentary Network and Editor of ZEKE Magazine.
-Director of Editorial Resources at GBH
+Senior Director of Strategic Communications at GBH

 Greig Cranna: Founder and Curator, Bridge Gallery, Cambridge, MA